 "Lili has naturally curly hair, so I started with OGX Protecting + Silky Blowout Quick Drying Thermal Spray ($9) on wet hair and blow-dried the hair straight with a little body," explained celebrity hairstylist Jillian Halouska of Lili Reinhart's look.
 "I then sectioned off the front, face-framing pieces and clipped them above and below her brow to create a natural structure.

 "To create the romantic updo, I sectioned off her hair in the front and back.
 In the back, I created two little ponytails at the base of her head and wrapped them around to create an organic bun.
 I then took the front pieces and curled them loosely, pinning pieces back to create a structural design that framed her face and features.
 I ran my fingers through the front pieces and sprayed the whole look one more time with OGX Smoothing + Shea Sleek Humidity Blocking Hairspray ($9)."

-"To finish, I applied the metallic bronze eye shadow shade from the same eye shadow palette I used on her eyes, Lancôme's Color Design 5 Pan Eyeshadow Palette.
+"To finish, I applied the metallic bronze eye shadow shade from the same eye shadow palette I used on her eyes, Lancôme's Color Design 5 Pan Eyeshadow Palette in Kissed by Gold (Discontinued).
 I placed it on the center of the lips, then blended it in a bit and added a bit more of the gloss on top," explains Barose.
 "The great thing about layering pigment and gloss is that you can really build your own shade of gold, you can make it brighter, more gold, or more bronze."